 Teeth grinders can experience oral care issues like jaw soreness due to TMJ misalignment that comes from clenching and grinding.

-What are Professional Night Guards Made of?
+What are Custom Night Guards Made of?

 Professional guards comprise materials that are quite a step up from those used for sports guards and over-the-counter models.